Gain a Holistic Perspective on Supply Chain Management

 As the international economy grows, businesses and organizations in all industries seek supply chain managers who can ensure that quality goods and services are continuously and efficiently delivered.
 With your holistic perspective on global supply chain analytics, you’ll be able to compete for several career paths with leadership and salary potential.

-Job opportunities for these professionals are increasing by up to 10% from 2020 to 2030,1 and the University of New Haven’s master’s degree in global supply chain management analytics is the credential you need to advance in the field.
+Job opportunities for these professionals are growing faster than average at 5-8% from 2022 to 2032,1 and the University of New Haven’s master’s degree in global supply chain management analytics is the credential you need to advance in the field.

 Supply Chain Manager